veertuinc/anka-docs/content/en/docs/Anka Build Cloud/prepare-nodes.md

     > If the chunk_size is too small, you may hit `Too many open files` when trying to start VMs.
 You can try to modify the system's maxfiles (`sudo launchctl limit maxfiles 4096 unlimited`), but it may also be a good idea to increase the `chunk_size` to a larger size as well.

+    > It's possible to only set it for the creation and/or node that pushes to the registry, post-creation, but it's recommended to set it before creation to minimize errors.

 8. **Reboot the host**

 > You may also want to have your nodes restart on host level failure: `systemsetup -setrestartpowerfailure on` & `systemsetup -setrestartfreeze on`